 How do you exactly prepare spaghetti squash?

-In order to turn your spaghetti squash into the perfect low carb noodle substitute, you’ll have to follow a few simple steps:
+In order to turn your spaghetti squash into the perfect low-calorie, low-carb noodle substitute, you’ll have to follow a few simple steps:

-- Set on a baking sheet and place in the oven for about 40 to 45 minutes.
+- Set on a baking sheet and bake in the oven for about 40 to 45 minutes.

 One cup of spaghetti squash contains a total of 31 calories which includes less than 1 gram of fat, 7 grams of carbs, 5.5 grams of fiber, 1.5 grams of net carbs, and less than 1 gram of protein.